 I graduated with my Ph.D. in Counseling Psychology from Western Michigan University in 2017, my M.S. in Counseling Psychology from the University of Kansas in 2008, and my B.A. in Psychology from Southern Illinois University.
 Yes, that is a lot of school.

 Throughout my time as a psychologist-in-training, I enjoyed working primarily with college students.
 I worked with a wide variety of concerns in these settings, from life adjustments and interpersonal concerns to personality disorders and serious mental illness.
-During my training, I also my time interning at a chronic pain outpatient clinic also had a lasting impact me.
+During my training, I also spent time interning at a chronic pain outpatient clinic that had a lasting impact me.
 Because of the wonderful experiences there, I learned to be attuned to issues of chronic pain, chronic illness, and disability.